Worship Roadmap - March 23, 2025

 While we do not pass the plates for our Offering,

-we do have offering plates at the back rows of chairs as you enter the sanctuary.
+we do have offering plates behind the back rows of chairs as you enter the sanctuary.

 Please feel free to place your offerings there.